 We filed a registration statement on Form S-1 in connection with the distribution (the "Distribution") by PGSC to its stockholders of all the outstanding shares of common stock of the Company, par value \$0.01 per share.
 The registration statement was declared effective by the Securities and Exchange Commission ("SEC") on April 9, 2015.
 On April 6, 2015, the Company filed a Form 8-A with the SEC to register its shares of common stock under Section 12(b) of the Securities Exchange Act of 1934, as amended.
 The distribution, which effected a spin-off of the Company from PGSC, was made on April 17, 2015, to PGSC stockholders of record on April 14, 2015.
 On the distribution date, stockholders of PGSC received one share of Company common stock for every twenty shares of PGSC common stock held.
 Up to and including the distribution date, PGSC common stock traded on the "regular-way" market; that is, with an entitlement to shares of Company common stock distributed pursuant to the distribution.
 As a result of the distribution, the Company is now a publicly traded company independent from PGSC.
-On April 20, 2015, the Company's shares of common stock commenced trading on the NYSE MKT LLC under the symbol "PZG".
-An aggregate of 8,101,371 shares of Company common stock were issued in the Distribution.
+On April 20, 2015, the Company's shares of common stock were issued in the Distribution.